torre-plusplus/ExplorationsInJava/README.md

 Description of excercises:

-RecursivePermutator: Program that recursively finds all the permutations of a user supplied string..
+RecursivePermutator: Program that recursively finds all the permutations of a user supplied string.

 SortingAlgorithmComparison: Program that creates a random array and compares the efficiency of multiple sorting algorithms on the array.